[Ord. No. 03-1450 §1, 9-15-2003; Ord. No. 20-2291, 3-16-2020]

-Any lot having weeds or plant growth in excess of ten (10) inches, except as provided for herein.
+Any lot having weeds or plant growth in excess of eight (8) inches, except as provided for herein, is declared a nuisance.
 "Weeds" shall be defined as all grasses and annual plants and vegetation, other than trees, shrubs or ornamental grasses; however, this term shall not include cultivated flowers or plants, gardens or agricultural acreage.
 Nothing in this Section shall be construed to limit the use of ground cover or other vegetation for the purpose of stabilizing soil, remedying drainage problems, or eliminating the need to mow steep inclines with a slope of more than three (3) to one (1).
-This Section shall not apply to land within creek channels, wetlands, ravines or established wooded areas, as may be established by the Planning and Zoning Administrator.
+This Section shall not apply to land within creek channels, wetlands, ravines or established wooded areas, as may be established by the Director of Planning and Zoning.
 Nothing herein shall permit weeds, as herein defined, in excess of the height limitation established above, within ten (10) feet of any public or private roadway or sidewalk.

 All invasive non-native, exotic plant species are declared a public nuisance.
 The planting, cultivation and propagation of all invasive non-native, exotic plant species shall be prohibited on all property, public or private.
 Invasive non-native, exotic plant species are as defined by the Missouri Department of Conservation, which include, but are not limited to, the following plants: